College of Law > Academics > Dual Degree Programs > JD/LLM > Degree Requirements

 Applicants admitted directly to the JD/LLM Program must achieve a minimum GPA of 2.80 at the end of their first academic year to continue their enrollment as a JD/LLM student.
 Students who do not meet the minimum GPA will continue their enrollment as a JD student provided they meet the requirements of that program.
 These students may reapply for admission to the JD/LLM Program after raising their cumulative GPA to 2.80 or higher.

 College of Law students enrolled in the JD Program may apply for admission for the JD/LLM Program at any time prior to completion of the JD Program.
 Applicants must have a minimum cumulative GPA of 2.80 and submit the joint JD/LLM application form and required essay indicating their reason(s) for applying to the program.
-The application and essay should be submitted to the Office of Student Affairs.
+The application, essay, and resume should be submitted to the Office of Admissions.
 Upon admission, the student will receive a letter of admission to the JD/LLM Program and the student's program/plan will be changed to JD/LLM.

 JD students admitted to the Joint JD/LLM Program in their final year may not be able to complete all program requirements within three years.
 Students electing to delay their anticipated JD program degree conferral for an additional semester to complete the requirements of the LLM will not receive certification to sit for the bar examination until the end of the semester in which they receive the Joint JD/LLM degree.